-The Hampton Roads Bridge Tunnel Expansion Project ("Project") will widen I-64 for approximately 9.9 miles along I-64 from Settlers Landing Road in Hampton, Virginia to the I-64/I-564 interchange in Norfolk, Virginia.
+The Hampton Roads Bridge-Tunnel Expansion Project (Project) will widen I-64 for approximately 9.9 miles along I-64 from Settlers Landing Road in Hampton, Virginia to the I-64/I-564 interchange in Norfolk, Virginia.
 The Project will create an eight-lane facility with six consistent use lanes.
-The expanded facility will include four general purpose lanes, two new HOT lanes, and two new drivable (hard-running) shoulders to be used as HOT lanes during peak usage.
+The expanded facility will include four general purpose lanes, two new high occupancy toll (HOT) lanes, and two new drivable (hard-running) shoulders to be used as HOT lanes during peak usage.